compasjs/compas/contributing.md

 - Sync metadata: `compas run syncMetadata`, this will sync the changelog to the docs folder and regenerate the api reference.
 - Commit with `chore: prepare release for vX.X.X` and push to main
-- Run `compas release --version vX.x.X --otp 111111`.
-This will build & publish
+- Run `compas release --version vX.X.X`.
+This bumps versions across the workspace, regenerates types, commits, tags, and pushes the tag.
-  all packages
-  - Specify the new version
-  - Check packages it will publish and send `y`
-  - Give a new OTP every time it is asked.
+- Once the tag is on GitHub, the `Publish packages to npm on tag` workflow publishes all packages to npm with provenance, and the `Create a release on tag` workflow drafts the GitHub release.
+No manual npm login or OTP entry is needed.
+  - Auth uses npm trusted publishing (OIDC), configured per package on npmjs.com to trust this repo's `publish.yml` workflow.
+No npm token is stored in the repo.

 ### WebStorm